5/2/2024

 Chi Fong

 Okay, got it.
 And my last one is on the pipeline.
 On MSL, were there any surprising points of feedback from the end of Phase II meeting?
-And as you come out this FDA meeting, understood that you still have discussions with international agencies, but do you have any early thoughts on your Phase III strategy as you look to capture the entire spectrum of multimodal at UC?
+And as you come off this FDA meeting, understood that you still have discussions with international agencies, but do you have any early thoughts on your Phase III strategy as you look to capture the entire spectrum of mild to moderate UC?
 And then I think you have mentioned that you're still considering a Phase II trial in Crohn's.
-I'm curious, did the recent Phase II trial of Phase III failure of both animal in Crohn's alter your thinking about continue investment in Crohn's there, thanks.
+I'm curious, did the recent phase three trial of phase three failure of osanamide in Crohn's alter your thinking about continuing investment in Crohn's there?

 speaker